 As a general rule, we do not bill third parties, i.e. automobile, homeowners or business liability insurances; unless you have Regence BlueShield health coverage.
 We will provide you with the paperwork necessary to receive reimbursement from the third party insurer, but you will be asked for payment in full at time of service.
 Our office will bill Personal Injury Protection (PIP) coverage through your auto insurance as long as you provide complete claim information.
 If your PIP benefits become exhausted, we will transfer the charges to your private health insurer.
 Should this cause financial hardship, please contact our patient account department to discuss your options.

 Should you have surgery, our surgery scheduler will obtain all necessary pre-certification/authorization.
 However, this does not guarantee payment by your insurance company.
 Our office will bill for the surgeon’s fee only.
 You will receive separate invoices from the facility where your surgery is performed and one for anesthesia.
-Insurance carriers most often require the completion of an incident/accident report to be completed by the patient prior to processing any claims; it is very important to complete and return this form immediately upon request.
+Insurance carriers most often require the completion of an incident/accident report to be completed by the patient before processing any claims; it is very important to complete and return this form immediately upon request.